galah92/antarray/diffusion.md

 **The Process (End-to-End Physics-Informed Training):**

-1.  **Generate a Scenario:** Start with a simple, ideal case: calculate the `analytical_weights` for a random steering angle and the corresponding ideal `target_pattern`.
+1.  **Generate a Scenario:** Start with a simple, ideal case: calculate the `element_weights` for a random steering angle and the corresponding ideal `target_pattern`.
-2.  **Add Noise:** Take the simple `analytical_weights` and add a random amount of noise to them.
+2.  **Add Noise:** Take the simple `element_weights` and add a random amount of noise to them.
 This creates our `noised_weights`.
 3.  **The Model's Task:** Feed the `noised_weights` into the `DenoisingUNet`.
 The model's job is to predict a set of "clean" `corrective_weights`.
 4.  **The Physics-Based Loss:** This is the crucial step.
-We **do not** compare the model's output to the original `analytical_weights`.
+We **do not** compare the model's output to the original `element_weights`.
 Instead:
     *   We take the model's predicted `corrective_weights`.
     *   We plug them into our **real-world physics simulator** (`synthesize_embedded_pattern`).
     *   The loss is the difference between the resulting *simulated pattern* and our *desired target_pattern*.

 **The Outcome:** The gradient from this loss forces the UNet to learn a very complex task.
-It learns to output weights that are **intentionally different** from the simple `analytical_weights` in a very specific way that perfectly counteracts the distortion of the embedded system.
+It learns to output weights that are **intentionally different** from the simple `element_weights` in a very specific way that perfectly counteracts the distortion of the embedded system.
 It learns the **inverse transformation function**.

 ---